roaaaude/Fianal-Project-WEB/README.md

 - Protected routes based on authentication status

 ### User Roles
-- Regular User: Can view products, search, filter, manage favorites, and place orders
+- Regular User: Can view products, search, filter, manage favorites, update their profile, and place orders
-- Admin User: Can perform all CRUD operations on products
+- Admin User: Can perform all CRUD operations on products and manage users via the admin dashboard

-### Product Management
+### Product Management (Admin Dashboard)
-- Browse product cards on the homepage
-- View detailed product information on dedicated pages
+- **Modern admin dashboard at `/admin`**
+- View all products in a sortable table
+- Create new products (Add Item)
-- Search functionality to find specific products
+- Edit existing products (Edit Item)
-- Filter products based on category, price, and other parameters
+- Delete products
-- Switch between different view modes (grid/list)
+- Only admins can access these features

+### Update Profile
+- Users can update their username, email, and password from the Profile page
+- Profile form always shows the latest user info

 ### Shopping Cart
 - Add products to cart with quantity selection